VelasquezTracy25/velasqueztracy25/README.md

 Fun Stuff:
 - 😄 Pronouns: She/Her
-- 📺 Watching: The Queen's Gambit on Netflix
+- 📺 Watching: Modern Family on Hulu
 - ⚡ Fun fact: I love to sew, grow plants, and solve puzzles - all great hobbies to teach you patience, problem-solving and learning from your mistakes 🤓

 <!--